nopnop/evenity/readme.md

 # evenity

-> Unified event attachement utility
+Unified event attachment utility

 ## Features

   - Attach event to any kind of event-enabled object
+  - Same event API for both node-like event emitter instance and html element
   - Return a closable object to detach event

 ## Getting Started